 In 1804, after traveling four years in South America and Mexico, Humboldt spent exactly six weeks in the United States.
 In these weeks, Humboldt—through a series of lively exchanges of ideas about the arts, science, politics, and exploration with influential figures such as President Thomas Jefferson and artist Charles Willson Peale—shaped American perceptions of nature and the way in which the young country’s cultural identity became grounded in its relationship with the environment.

-Join Eleanor Jones Harvey, senior curator at the Smithsonian American Art Museum, for an exclusive exploration into Humboldt’s lasting influence on American art and culture, as well as his many connections to the Smithsonian’s collections.
-Come early to view the new exhibition Alexander von Humboldt and the United States: Art, Nature, and Culture, organized by Harvey.
+Eleanor Jones Harvey, senior curator at the Smithsonian American Art Museum, presents an exclusive exploration into Humboldt’s lasting influence on American art and culture, as well as his many connections to the Smithsonian’s collections.

 - If you register multiple individuals, you will be asked to supply individual names and email addresses so they can receive a Zoom link email.
 Please note that if there is a change in program schedule or a cancellation, we will notify you via email, and it will be your responsibility to notify other registrants in your group.

 - Unless otherwise noted, registration for streaming programs typically closes two hours prior to the start time on the date of the program.

 - Once registered, patrons should receive an automatic email confirmation from CustomerService@SmithsonianAssociates.org.